tom01001100/BG3_Summon_Items/README.md

 ## Files

 - `bg3_summon_items_config.au3`
-  - Config-driven version for sharing across different screen setups.
+  - The script to run with AutoIt
 - `bg3_summon_items_config.ini`
   - External settings file for hotkeys and slot offsets.

-## What The Config Version Does
+## What This Does

 1. You launch `bg3_summon_items_config.au3`.
 2. Select a slot in the helper UI (Head, Cloak, Ring1, etc.).